FakeItEasy/FakeItEasy/docs/argument-constraints.md

 expression inside the `A.CallTo` call.
 This is because these special constraint methods do not return an actual matcher object.
-They tell FakeItEasy how to match the parameter via a special event that's fired then the constraint method is invoked.
+They tell FakeItEasy how to match the parameter via a special event that's fired when the constraint method is invoked.
 FakeItEasy only listens to the events in the context of an `A.CallTo`.

 So, tempting as it might be to save one of the constraints away in a